kubrickfr/avsc-wiki/Quickstart.md

 });
 ```

-Since schemas are often stored in JSON files, `avsc` also exposes a `parseFile`
+Since schemas are often stored in separate JSON files, `avsc` also exposes a
-method just for that:
+`parseFile` method for just that:

 ```javascript
 var couponType = avsc.parseFile('schemas/Coupon.avsc');